Diamagnetic microchip traps for levitated nanoparticle entanglement experiments: Diamagnetic trapping using Micro-fabricated Wires

 consistent with \cite{riechel}.
 The minimum height $z_0$ from the screen is

 where $B_{\rm bias}$ is the bias field applied along $-y$ to create the field minimum.
 The z-dependent magnetic field gradient at the center of the thick wire is given by:

-which is a Lorentzian as opposed to the $1/z^2$ due to the inf thin wire approx.
+which is a Lorentzian as opposed to the $1/z^2$ from the infinitessimal width wire approx.

-Clearly, for $z_0\leq w$, it becomes important to account for the thickness of the wire, while in another case, one can estimate $z_0$ by modeling the z-wire as an infinitely thin wire ($z_0$=$\mu_0$I/(2$\pi B_{\rm bias})$).
+Clearly, for $z_0-d/2\leq w$ (i.e., the separation between the wire and the nanoparticle smaller than the width of the z-wire), it becomes important to account for the width of the wire, while in another case, one can estimate $z_0$ by modeling the z-wire as an infinitessimally wide wire ($z_0$=d/2+$\mu_0$I/(2$\pi B_{\rm bias})$).
 Incorporating the effect of SC screening using the method of images (Fig.~\ref{fig:SCeffect}), we can see that the Meissner currents reduce the field from true wires such that the perturbed $z_0$ is smaller than the original $z_0$.

-Nanoparticle dynamics in the trap are mainly determined by the action of diamagnetic force and the earth's gravitational pull.
-There are also EM perturbations of the form of Eq.~\eqref{eq:dip_pot}-\eqref{eq:magdip_pot}.
-These are much weaker compared to the diamagnetic interaction and gravitational pull from the earth's surface and, hence, do not affect the dynamics of the particles in the trap.
-We have to ensure our trap offers a strong gradient in the y direction (assuming a vertically oriented chip) to ensure the particle is stably trapped, e.g., Eq.~\eqref{eq:grav_req} is satisfied.
-We will also calculate the oscillation frequency of the particle moving under the collective effect of all the above-mentioned interactions.
-The frequency is given by: